 If you want to get super-fancy or do something different, you can also kind of stick the cucumbers to the inside of the glass so they press against it.

 The cool thing about this drink is that it’s easy enough to make a large pitcher of it.
 Then people could just pour their own!

-This drink was super-refreshing.
+This Rickshaw Cocktail was super-refreshing.
 If you don’t make it now, definitely bookmark it and try it in the spring.